John Jameson (character): Fictional character biography

-Jameson had been dating the She-Hulk (Jennifer Walters) and the two had been living together for some time, along with Augustus Pugliese (the She-Hulk's co-worker).
-Eventually, they eloped in Las Vegas.
-However, Jameson was forced into becoming the Man-Wolf once more after being injected by a mysterious substance.
-After a brief rampage, Jameson stopped fighting his situation and became the Stargod again.
-He now retains his intelligence while in the Man-Wolf's form, has the Stargod's powers and apparently can switch between his human and lupine forms at will.
-His current superhuman status can be defined in his own words as "I am a god" and is supported by a battle with a clone of the Mad Titan Thanos in which he held his own.
-However, Jameson did not want to be the Stargod anymore because he felt that having the powers of a god made him arrogant and savage.
-The She-Hulk and the Stargod separated after the She-Hulk discovered that her feelings for Jameson were influenced prior to their marriage by Starfox and after she had also learned that Jameson had hoped to convince Jennifer to give up the She-Hulk identity permanently.
-Dejected, the Stargod sought adventure in outer space, before finally returning to Earth.
-He resumed his human form and tried to reconcile with Jennifer, but when Jennifer rejected him again, Jameson realized that their relationship was truly over and he signed the legal papers annulling their marriage.
+Jameson begins dating She-Hulk (Jennifer Walters) and the two live together for some time before eloping.
+However, Jameson is forced into becoming the Man-Wolf once more after being injected with a mysterious substance.
+After a brief rampage, Jameson stops fighting his situation and becomes the Stargod again.
+He now retains his intelligence as the Man-Wolf, has the Stargod's powers, and can apparently transform forms at will.
+However, Jameson does not want to be the Stargod anymore because he feels that having the powers of a god made him arrogant and savage.
+Jameson and She-Hulk separate after She-Hulk discovers that her feelings for Jameson were influenced prior to their marriage by Starfox.
+Jameson attempts to reconcile with She-Hulk, but ultimately agrees to annul their marriage.